martinsumner/leveled/docs/ANTI_ENTROPY.md

 The approach considered for Leveled has been to modify the Merkle trees used to ease their implementation, as well as specifically separating out anti-entropy for recent changes as a different problem to long-term anti-entropy of global state.

+[Recent research](http://haslab.uminho.pt/tome/files/global_logical_clocks.pdf) has been released which examines using dotted version vectors at a node level to improve the efficiency of managing key-level consistency, reducing the risks associated with deletes (without permanent tombstones), but also provide an inherently integrated approach to active anti-entropy.

 The Global Logical Clock approach does assume that durability is not mutable: